JoshuaMularczyk/Software_Defined_Radio_Receiver/README.md

 <img width="634" alt="blockdia" src="https://user-images.githubusercontent.com/103919092/172436768-47c5e314-98f8-4722-950f-099fd011b037.PNG">

+The basics of the SDR Receiver are shown above in the block diagram, with the blue components being defined by software.
+An antenna picks up the radio signal and passes it through a bandpass filter.
+This filter will attenuate any signals outside our desired range of 5 – 10 MHz.
+This is then passed through a Tayloe Mixer, also known as the Tayloe Quadrature Product Detector.
+The Tayloe Mixer is a simple and efficient mixer that uses a 1:4 demultiplexer and operational amplifiers to generate the I and Q quadrature signals for demodulation.
+After the signal has been split into four bandbase signals, they are amplified and combined into the I and Q quadrature signals.
+Those signals go through a final Low-Pass filter that will attenuate signals above 100KHz in frequency, effectively smoothing the output signal.
+This signal is then sent via 3.5mm audio cable to the soundcard which demodulates the signal.
+Quisk can then read the input from the sound card and play it.
+Quisk also interfaces to the Arduino Nano to set the speed of the local oscillator for tuning into the desired frequency.

 ## Rev 6 Schematic

 Christian and I built and tested our SDR based on the 5th Rev of this project.
 These schematics can be found in the Rev 5 file.
 The follow schematics are our most updated designs.
 These were created after finding multiple errors while constructing our pcb.
 The Rev 6 schematics can be downloaded [here]().
 These schematics were all designed in [KiCad](https://www.kicad.org/) and will be broken down into seperate pieces below.